Theme park live adaptations of The Lion King: Plot

 Set to a mostly instrumental version of the song "I Just Can't Wait to Be King", the first characters to appear are two rhinoceroses, followed by tribal dancers, drummers and a float featuring Zazu and Rafiki with two giraffes.
-Zazu and Rafiki introduce the parade as it continues down Main Street, U.S.A.
+Zazu and Rafiki introduce the parade as it continues down Main Street, U.S.A. or It's a Small World, depending on where you viewed it from.

 Next, a herd of gazelle dancers dressed in spandex costumes with hoods precede a float with tribal gazelle designs pushed along by wildebeest dancers.
 They are followed by a group of tribal crane dancers, the elephant float and two remote-controlled crocodiles.
 The elephant on the float occasionally shoots a stream of water from its trunk.
 In the first year of the show, the larger "mother" elephant was preceded by a smaller "baby" elephant whose costume was similar to that of the previously mentioned rhinoceroses, only larger.
 Two pole dancers dressed in tribal bird costumes walk at the sides.

-Leopard dancers dance around the Rain Forest float, which features monkey dancers on swings and Pumbaa on the back.
+Leopard dancers dance around the Rainforest float, which features monkey dancers on swings and Pumbaa on the back.
 Pumbaa talks to Timon, who follows behind while chasing three remote-controlled bugs including a scorpion and a rhinoceros beetle.

 Two tribal-bird pole dancers lead the Drum Dancer float, which features drummers, dancers and percussionists in colourful, vibrant tribal costumes.

 The last float - Pride Rock - is led by a group of zebra and cheetah dancers, two tribal elephant dancers and two tribal bird dancers.
 Simba stands atop Pride Rock while Nala roars and drums out the beat with her paw at the foot of the float.
 Above them, Mufasa's face is represented in a spinning sun design.
 The end of the parade is marked by two tribal zebra performers holding a rope.

 The parade eventually stops and Mufasa's bass voice is heard telling Simba to take his place in the Circle of Life.
 The song "Circle of Life" begins to play and the dancers dance and leap around the floats as the drummers drum along to the song.
 At the end of the song, Simba roars and white doves are released from one of the floats, symbolizing hope and peace.

 Festival of the Lion King

-Festival of the Lion King is a live stage musical performed at Disney's Animal Kingdom in Walt Disney World and in Adventureland at Hong Kong Disneyland.
-The show, an original interpretation of the Disney animated film The Lion King, uses songs, dance, puppetry and visual effects to portray a tribal celebration in an African savanna setting filled with lions, elephants, giraffes, birds, zebras and gazelles.
+Festival of the Lion King is the name of two live stage musicals, one performed at Disney's Animal Kingdom in Walt Disney World, and the other in Adventureland at Hong Kong Disneyland.
+The shows, original interpretations of the Disney animated film The Lion King, use songs, dance, puppetry and visual effects to portray a tribal celebration in an African savanna setting filled with lions, elephants, giraffes, birds, zebras and gazelles.